pappgergo-publisher/azure-devops-extensions/flexible-approvals/common/glossary.md

 ##

+**Reject**

+Casting a rejected vote.

+##

+**Stage**

+Organization unit a pipeline, a logical boundary in pipelines.
+A stage contains jobs.

+For more details on stages, see [Add stages, dependencies, & conditions](https://learn.microsoft.com/en-us/azure/devops/pipelines/process/stages?view=azure-devops).

+##

 **Tab**

 A tab is part of pipeline run's user interface which allows switching the content to show about the pipeline run.